Alluxio/alluxio/docs/en/core-services/Catalog.md

 ```

 ### Update Alluxio client library to the lastest version
-Both PrestoSQL and PrestoDb now includes Alluxio's client library in their release.
+Both PrestoDb and Trino now includes Alluxio's client library in their release.
 However, the version included in those releases may not be the latest version.
 To update the client library to the latest version, first remove the old alluxio client library from `${PRESTO_HOME}/plugin/hive-hadoop2/` directory.
 Then you can follow